cowfish813/Carboncopies-Milestones-BE/README-BACKEND.md

             startNodeElementId = Parent Node
             endNodeElementId = Successive Node
             Properties = Information carried on the node
-        - Nodes without the specified relationship are represented as an array with 2 elements
+        - Nodes without the specified relationship are represented as an array with 2 elements as seen in the second subarray element

 ### Route: localhost:5001/api/milestones/:milestone_id
 - Returns unique milestone, based on params/ID in the URL, and all of its chain of relationships